THE SINIS PENINSULA

 THE TOWN OF CABRAS

 The history of the town of Cabras begins with the abandonment of the city of Tharros, around 1070 A.D., when the people who lived in the Sinis Peninsula moved and settled inland.
 Cabras was one of the first new villas (called Biddas in Sardinian language) and its first name was Masone de Capras (literally goat barn).
-Set on the shores of the pond of Mar 'e Pontis, the town has always been known for the richness of its lagoons and for the famous bottarga di muggine (in English salted mullet-roe), boasting a strong cultural identity throughout Sardinia.
+Set on the shores of the pond of Mar 'e Pontis, the town has always been known for the richness of its lagoons and for the famous bottarga di muggine (salted mullet-roe), boasting a strong cultural identity throughout Sardinia.
 The town of Cabras is well known for one of the most important annual events Sardinia, the so called Corsa degli Scalzi (in English Barefoot Run).

 THE FISHERY OF MAR'E PONTIS